t2/moniker/README.md

-# moniker
+# Moniker

-Check to make sure your app names look great, without a lot of recompiling.
+Moniker gives you or your client a playground to come up with the perfect iOS app name.
+See exactly how your app's name will look on the iPhone screen.

 ## License